Blog Post

 Wall Soundproofing Learn More Floor Soundproofing Learn More

-What is best practice for improving Room Acoustics?
+What is best practice for improving Room Acoustics with sound absorption?

 • Aim to fill a third of the space with good quality class 'A' sound absorption, such as the ProSound™ Wall Panels, Ceiling Rafts, or Hanging Baffles.
 It is better to fill a thirdof a space with a quality class 'A' panel than fill a whole space with inferior SoundAbsorption products.